CJGreig/QGIS-Documentation/docs/training_manual/Lab_2/Lab2_PartA.rst

 Now we are going to create choropleth maps.
 A choropleth map is defined as "a thematic map that displays a quantitative attribute using ordinal classes.
 Areas are shaded according to their value and a range of shading classes'.
-Choropleth maps are most often
+Choropleth maps are most often used for mapping statistical data across government or administrative boundaries.
+Choropleth maps are created using normalized data, never raw data.

-For Lab 2 Part A we will be creating two choropleth maps for the city of Toronto; one will be Toronto Street Tree Density and the other will be your choice of either median income or population density.
-With these two maps, we will visually interpret spatial patterns and determine whether there is an association between both variables.
+For Lab 2 Part A we will be creating two choropleth maps for the city of Toronto; one will be of Toronto Street Tree Density and the other will be your choice of either median income or population density.
+For this lab, we are exploring the concept of unequal distribution of natural resources in urban spaces.
+It is known that areas of low income or high population density typically have lower access to green infrastructure.
+With the Toronto Street Tree Density map and your choice of median income or population density, you will visually interpret spatial patterns and determine whether you can see a pattern of low income and low street tree density or high population density and low street tree density.
-You will then choose a pattern you would like to investigate further, by picking a threshold value to subset your dataset, using standard query language (SQL).
-Once data are subset, you will used the geoprocessing tool called 'Intersection' to identify areas that overlap from both maps.
+You will then define a threshold value to subset your dataset for both variables, using standard query language (SQL).
+Once both datasets are subset, you will use the vector research tool called 'Select by Location' to identify areas that overlap from both maps.

-The deliverable for this portion of the assignment will be three maps: (1) Street Tree density map, (2) a median income or population density map and (3) a map showing your 'Intersection' output.
+The deliverable for this portion of the assignment will be three maps: (1) Street Tree density map, (2) a median income or population density map and (3) a map showing your 'Select by Location' output.

 |basic| |FA| Preparing and processing census data
 -------------------------------------------------------------------------------